 Increased Yield (under experimentation)

 Increased yield GM plants are promoted by Monsanto as part of the global solution to impending food shortage crisis, although there are currently no GM crops available to increase yields.

 GM modified plants supposed to increase yields but don't - New study shows that yield improvements have actually come as a result of improved farming practices and traditional plant breeding, not gene splicing, and concluding that modified crops won't help solve poverty, hunger, or climate change.
-Despite those findings, 13.3 million farmers continue to plant modified seeds.
+Despite those findings, millions of farmers continue to plant genetically modified seeds.